Can You Claim an Ex-Partners Pension After Divorce?

 A common issue many divorcees face is whether their ex-spouse may claim their post-divorce pension contributions.

 The common argument is that your ex’s claim should only include contributions made while the two of you were together.

 However, in some cases, the Courts can be persuaded that any post-separation contributions should be shared.

 This is particularly true if you haven’t severed your financial ties with your ex via a Financial Consent order: this would mean your ex can claim your pension for decades after the two of you have gone your separate ways.

 Remarriage poses an interesting legal conundrum.
-If you and your spouse divorced without a Financial Order in place, your finances are generally left wide open.
+If you and your spouse divorce without a financial order in place, your finances are generally left wide open.

-If one of you remarriages, however, they are barred from making certain financial claims against the ex-spouse.
+If one of you remarries, however, you are barred from making certain financial claims against the ex-spouse.